 In my experience, shuttle mediation comes about for two main reasons:

-- There is a ‘determination’ on the part of the mediator to ‘make participants connect’ even where it is fairly clear they do not wish to as they have not had ownership of the decision to participate in mediation, or have been ‘cajoled’ into continuing with it by the mediator who perhaps has come to measure their own ‘success’ by their ability to persuade people to mediate and so see resistance as a challenge to their reputation and, it has to be said, ego, and this overrides acknowledgement of the party’s wishes.
+- There is a ‘determination’ on the part of the mediator to ‘make participants connect’ even where it is fairly clear they do not wish to as they have not had ownership of the decision to participate in mediation, or have been ‘cajoled’ into continuing with it by the mediator who perhaps has come to measure their own ‘success’ by their ability to persuade people to use mediation and so see resistance as a challenge to their reputation and, it has to be said, their ego, and this overrides acknowledgement of the party’s wishes.

 - Alternatively I have seen shuttle mediation be proposed and instigated because of the mediator’s lack of confidence in managing themselves in the presence of strong, difficult emotions being expressed by the participants and so it is quickly ‘suggested’ by the mediator as the process to be used, sometimes persuading themselves that they have ‘suggested it in the interests of the participants’ rather than because they find powerful emotions being expressed to be a challenge for them.
 It can be for all of us, but our role as mediators is to work on ourselves and our ability to manage ourselves in the presence of difficult emotions being expressed – because it can be an integral factor in an unresolved conflict – not to take over the communication and ‘solving’ of the problem for those involved.
 Removing the opportunity for those emotions to be expressed is not supporting resolution it is preventing a full exploration of the unresolved conflict.